swethas-nair/PRODIGY_DS_04/README.md

 Tools Used

-Sample Dataset from Kaggle.com
+i) Sample Dataset from Kaggle.com

-Visualisation using PowerBI
+ii) Visualisation using PowerBI

-Data cleaning using Power Query
+iii) Data cleaning using Power Query

 Features